T. J. Hooker: American and international syndication

 In Japan, the series has been playing 1985 – 1988 on Nippon TV.

-In Australia, the series has been playing reruns on the 7 Networks 3rd channel 7mate from 2012 to 2016.
+In Australia, the series first aired on Network 10 from 1984 until 1988 and has been playing reruns on the 7 Networks 3rd channel 7mate from 2012 to 2016.

 In New Zealand, the series is being screened for the first time, as from May 13, 2013, on Sky Television's Jones! channel.

-In September 2014, FamilyNet cable channel began carrying the series, which was remastered in the mid-2000s with a high definition version that originally aired on Universal HD.
-On June 26, 2017 FETV began airing the series weeknights at 10:00 p.m.

 As of 2019, the show has been re-run in the UK and Ireland by Sony Channel.

-Currently, in the U.S., the show airs late evenings on FETV.

 High definition

 Beginning on October 1, 2010, the series was rebroadcast on Universal HD to overwhelming success, quickly becoming one of the most successful series on the channel although the channel did not yet subscribe to Nielsen ratings.
 Due to the high ratings, the original film elements were re-mastered for high definition, and the program was cropped to a 1.78 aspect ratio to fill the screens of modern televisions.